 If a student is unable to pay the fees the enrolment form must still be lodged with the Cashier and the student will be issued with a 'nil' receipt.
-The student is then indebted to the University and must pay the fees by the end of the second week of the Session for which enrolment is being effected.
-Penalties apply if fees are paid after that time (see below).
-Payment may be made through the mail, in which case it is important that the student registration number be given accurately.
+The student is then indebted to the University and must pay the fees by the end of the second week of the session for which enrolment is being effected.
+Penalties apply If fees are paid after that time (see 16. below) unless the student has obtained from the office of the Deputy Registrar (Student Services) (Room 148E, the Chancellery) an extension of time in which to pay fees.
+Such an application must be made before the fee is due.
+Payment may be made through the mail, in which case it is important that the student registration number be given acccurately.
+Cash should not be sent through the mail.